-Cases of proteinuria and rare cases of nephrotic syndrome have been reported.
+Renal and urinary disorders: renal impairment and/or failure; proteinuria; rare cases of nephrotic syndrome.
 Baseline urinalysis is recommended, and patients should be monitored for the development or worsening of proteinuria.
 The safety of continued SUTENT treatment in patients with moderate to severe proteinuria has not been systematically evaluated.
 Discontinue SUTENT in patients with nephrotic syndrome.